theory/pgenv/README.md

 ### pgenv available

 Shows all the versions of PostgreSQL available to download and build.
-Handy to find a version you want to pass to the `build` command.
-Note that this command produces copious output.
+Handy to find a version you to pass to the `build` command.
+Note that the `available` command produces copious output.

     $ pgenv available
     ...